 Aussie son appeals for information on missing Newport dad

-THE son of a Newport man who has been missing for more than half a century has pleaded on people in the city to help find his long-lost father.
+THE son of a Newport man missing for more than half a century has pleaded on people in the city to help find his long-lost father.

-The Argus reported how John Charles Jones, who would now be 91, moved to Australia with his family in May 1962, but went missing after heading out to work one morning.
+John Charles Jones, who would now be 91, moved to Australia with his family in May 1962.

-Now 51 years on, following the case being reviewed by police in Australia, the family of Mr Jones including his son Allan, 57, want to end their long wait for closure and are desperate to know what actually happened to Mr Jones.
+The family want to end their long wait for closure and are desperate to know what actually happened to Mr Jones.

 “There were rumours when I went over there two years ago that he went to his mother’s funeral in August 1981, but nothing was confirmed.